 We sing together a blend of music from around the world and more traditional hymns.
 We use the current Presbyterian Church (USA) hymnal, Glory to God.

 Under the direction of Dr. Cynthia Sheppard, the Chancel Choir meets to rehearse at 9:00 a.m. each Sunday to prepare anthems in a variety of musical styles.
-The Chancel Choir regularly sings for the 10:30 a.m. service and supports our congregational singing form the pews.
+The Chancel Choir regularly sings for the 10:30 a.m. service and supports our congregational singing from the pews.

 The four octave Handbell Choir meets to rehearse on select Saturday mornings 9:30 a.m. to 11:00 a.m. to prepare for music leadership in worship at least quarterly.